yonatancoo/KernelPractice/ResearchJournal.md

 First I tried accessing the si registry after casting the pointer to a linux_dirent struct, which obviously didn't work as get_dents64 returns the linux_dirent64 struct.
 Still, I couldn't access any of the fields in that struct without the machine freezing.

+It took some time but I eventually remembered how user/kernel memory works, and copied the actual dirent array.
+Working now on figuring out what to do with the data, some of it is nonsensical.